mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 For repairs on simpler machines, see Mechanic on page 56.

-- Maneuver Drive (M-Drive): Maneuver Drive (M-Drive): Maintaining and operating a spacecraft’s maneuver drive, as well as its artifi cial gravity.
+- Maneuver Drive (M-Drive): Maneuver Drive (M-Drive): Maintaining and operating a spacecraft's maneuver drive, as well as its artifi cial gravity.
-Overcharging a thruster plate to increase a ship’s agility:
+Overcharging a thruster plate to increase a ship's agility:
     Intelligence, 1–6 minutes, Diffi cult (–2).
-Estimating a ship’s tonnage from its observed performance:
+Estimating a ship's tonnage from its observed performance:
     Intelligence, 10–60 seconds, Average (+0).
-- Jump Drive (J-Drive): Jump Drive (J-Drive): Maintaining and operating a spacecraft’s Jump drive.
+- Jump Drive (J-Drive): Jump Drive (J-Drive): Maintaining and operating a spacecraft's Jump drive.
 Making a Jump: Intelligence, 10–60 minutes, Routine (+2).
 - Electronics: Electronics: All forms of computing hardware, sensors and